sathyaa22/19AI307_JAVA/Module-01/DAY-1/README.md

 ## RESULT:
-Thus, the class named 'Student' with String variable 'name' and String variable 'address' was created successfully.
+Thus, the class named 'Student' with String variable 'name' and String variable 'address' and Integer variable 'rollno' was created successfully.